testophobia/testophobia/README.md

 This will launch an instance of Chromium, with the extension loaded.
 If run from a directory that contains a Testophobia config file, it will recognize your existing tests and configurations and use them.
-If run anywhere else, you'll still be able to record actions and export them to the clipboard, for manual test creation.
+If run anywhere else, you'll still be able to record actions and save new test files.

 Once Chromium is launched, just select _Testophobia_ in the sidebar tabs of the devtools _elements_ panel to use the extension.